 Riders may wish to avoid the main highways from Saigon to Da Lat, as they’re often jam-packed with trucks and buses pulling daring passes and other stunts while blowing dust in your face.
 Smaller roads lend themselves to a more fun and authentic-feeling trip

 Another possible route is to cut northeast of Saigon before snaking through Cat Tien national park, renowned for its old-growth forest and indigenous wildlife.
 The road continues to climb through Bao Loc, a city in the highlands renowned for its lakes, before making its way to Da Lat.

-Da Lat itself is full of small back roads that provide some truly stunning scenery.
 South of town is Tuyen Lam lake, ringed by roads and some resorts.
 This road would make for an excellent evening drive with a stop for a coffee or meal at one of its many viewpoints and eateries.